 - Finish grooming at home or when you’re parked: Take care of shaving, makeup, and other grooming tasks before you leave the house.
 If you must do them in the car, wait until you’re parked at your destination to perform these tasks.

-- Plan your route before you start moving: Avoid checking your GPS en route by simply setting it before you head out.
+- Plan your route before you start moving: Avoid checking your GPS while in route by simply setting it before you head out.

 - Eat before you leave: Avoid messy foods that can cause problems on the road, instead opting for snacks that do not require your attention.
 Better yet, avoid eating in the car entirely.